This article was last updated on Nov. 9, 2022.

 It can be exciting and flattering for agents to be courted by a new brokerage when looking for a career change.

 But it’s also important that agents remain level-headed throughout the process and not be easily distracted from their professional goals by shiny objects.
+In today’s shifting market, it may be more important now than ever that agents remain clear-eyed when making decisions about moving to a different company.

 Here’s what some agents who have recently made strategic moves have to say about keeping one’s eye on the prize when it comes to negotiating contracts with a new brokerage.